Spain Power Restored After Outage Not Caused by Cyberattack

 Unclear cause

-The work of restoring power has taken time – even ten hours after the outage, half of Spanish households and two-thirds of Portuguese households were without power.
+The work of getting the power back took time – even ten hours after the outage, half of Spanish households, and two-thirds of Portuguese households, were without electricity.

-Both EU Council President António Costa and the Spanish Vice-President of the EU Commission, Teresa Ribera, say that there is no evidence that a cyberattack caused the outage.
+Both EU Council President António Costa and the Spanish Vice-President of the EU Commission, Teresa Ribera, have previously said that there is no evidence that a cyberattack caused the outage.

-According to the Spanish rescue service, 35,000 people were assisted during the outage, who were stranded at different train stations and subway lines.
+According to the Spanish rescue service, 35,000 people were helped during the outage, who were stuck at different train stations and subway lines.

-Three regions – Andalusia, Extremadura, and Madrid – requested that a state of emergency be declared.
+Three regions – Andalusia, Extremadura, and Madrid – requested that a state of emergency be declared there.

 30,000 police officers were deployed to make Spain safer during the night.